stuartellis/aws-bootstrap-terraform/README.md

 To create an IAM user for interactive access, first set your AWS profile to the operations account and region.
 Run this command:

-    ./do.sh ops:access:create
+    ./do.sh ops:access:deploy

 ## Terraform Setup

 Set your AWS profile to the managed account and region.
 Run these commands:

-    ./do.sh tf:exec:create
+    ./do.sh tf:exec:deploy

 Set your AWS profile to the operations account and region.
 Run these commands:

-    ./do.sh tf:kms:create
+    ./do.sh tf:kms:deploy
-    ./do.sh tf:backend:create
+    ./do.sh tf:backend:deploy
-    ./do.sh tf:access:create
+    ./do.sh tf:access:deploy

 ## Subcommands